-Ali (Mutalau - Niue, Fakaofo -Tokelau, Nukufetau - Tuvalu, Pago Pago - America Samoa) is the inaugural Principal Adviser, Pacific Arts and supports the Senior Manager in funding and development programmes to provide expertise on Pacific Arts in Aotearoa and internationally.
+Ali (Mutalau - Niue, Fakaofo -Tokelau, Nukufetau - Tuvalu, Pago Pago - America Samoa) is the Manager Pacific Arts, Cultivation who supports the delivery of the Pacific Arts Strategy 2023 - 2028, as well as funding and development programmes to provide expertise on Pacific Arts in Aotearoa and internationally.

 Ali has more than 15 years’ experience in the arts and culture industry as an independent actor, writer and producer in Aotearoa with national and international works in theatre, festivals, film and television.